Uncategorized

 The Florida Heat & Humidity Guide: Keep Your French Bulldog Cool & Safe Read More »

 By Champs French Bulldogs — AKC registered, champion bloodlines • Better Temperaments • Better Health If you’re counting down to puppy day, you’re probably asking: “How do I know my Frenchie is ready to have her puppies?”
 In this post, we’ll walk through the clear signs of labor, what the 63-day rule really means, and why we book the vet ahead of time—all based on our own whelping room experience.
 Quick note: This is not veterinary advice.
 We’re sharing what we do at Champs.
 Always consult your veterinarian for timing, testing, and delivery plans.
 The Quick Answer (What We Look For First) In our experience, many Frenchies require a planned C-section.
 That’s why we make the vet appointment before the big day rather than waiting on every sign.
 The Due Date: Why Day 63 Matters We track the last tie/insemination and count exactly 63 days.
 Your vet may also run tests (as appropriate) near term to confirm timing.
 For our girl Victoria (import lines), we had her checked right before the due date; everything pointed to delivering on Day 63, and we already had the appointment set.
 Our rule of thumb Real-World Labor Signs (From Our Whelping Room) Here’s exactly what we see most often right before delivery: Why We Plan C-Sections for Frenchies French Bulldogs have a stocky build and broad shoulders.
 In our experience, the majority end up delivering by C-section on a scheduled day.
 Trying to “see if she can go naturally” can be risky: a puppy can get stuck in the canal, and the babies behind it may lose oxygen if fluids have already released.
-Our approach What We Do Before the Big Day (Champs Checklist) A Quick Story From Our Whelping Room Our girl Victoria (parents imported) was carrying five healthy puppies and looked fantastic—big, round belly and strong movement.
+Our approach What We Do Before the Big Day (Champs Checklist) A Quick Story From Our Whelping Room Our girl Frenchie Victoria (parents imported) was carrying five healthy puppies and looked fantastic—big, round belly and strong movement.
 We monitored her closely, and while we watch for the signs above, we rely on the date and the vet’s guidance first.
 That combo is how we get those smooth, safe deliveries.
 FAQ Do I wait for all the signs before going to the vet?No. Plan around Day 63 and follow your vet’s instructions.
 Not every Frenchie shows every sign, and waiting too long can be risky.
 Can a Frenchie whelp naturally?It’s possible, but in our experience it’s uncommon.
 Always build a vet-first plan and be ready for a C-section if recommended.
 She stopped eating but isn’t pushing—what now?Call your vet.
 Stopping food can be an early sign, but your vet decides next steps.
 What if the water breaks at home?Contact your vet immediately and follow their instructions.
 Have transport ready.
 How many puppies do Frenchies usually have?Litters vary.
 We’ve had five on deck with Victoria.
 The best way to know is with vet monitoring.

 Are French Bulldogs Good Family Dogs for your Family?